-Michael wants to return to Wanuk to retrieve Rachel before they go, but the woman says that her machine does not have enough fuel to carry any extra weight.
+Michael wants to return to Waknuk to retrieve Rachel before they go, but the woman says that her machine does not have enough fuel to carry any extra weight.
 In the silence that follows this statement, Rosalind realizes with horror that everyone covered by the threads is now dead.
 The woman matter-of-factly confirms her suspicions, and tells them that although no one likes killing other living beings, it is a necessity of life.
 She says that the New People must act in self-preservation against those who seek their demise.

 At this point, it is entirely unclear to the reader whether the arrival of the Zealanders is a good thing.
-Just like the Wanukians, the Zealanders are willing to kill large groups of people with whom they have little in common.
-While the Wanukians do this for religious reasons, the Zealander justifies her action by saying that it is the way of life.
+Just like the Waknukians, the Zealanders are willing to kill large groups of people with whom they have little in common.
+While the Waknukians do this for religious reasons, the Zealander justifies her action by saying that it is the way of life.
 She shows no remorse for her actions.

 The Zealander woman goes on to explain that the people of the Fringes are “condemned” not by anything they have done, but by their inability to think-together.
 In time, she says, the New People will be surpassed by another and more powerful species, at which time the New People will fight but fail to survive.
 For now, however, the New People are only beginning their rise to power.
 In doing so, they participate in and propel the cycles of change that define life.